ozydingo/pluralzbot/README.md

 * [Create the Slack app](https://api.slack.com/apps).
 * Upload the [logo](./assets/logo.png) and use background color #269ba3.
-* In Oauth/Scopes, Create a [bot token](https://api.slack.com/bot-users) and add the following bot scopes:
+* In Oauth/Scopes, Create a [bot token](https://api.slack.com/bot-users).
+* Add the following bot scopes:
-  * Add the `chat.write` scope to allow PluralzBot to ask members for authorization to correct their pluralz.
+  * `chat:write` -- allow PluralzBot to respond with messages.
-  * Add `reactions.write` to allow PluralzBot to react when members use the correct endingz for plural wordz.
+  * `reactions:write` -- allow PluralzBot to react to pluralz.
-* Add user token scopes:
+* Add user scopes:
-  * Add `chat.write` to allow PluralzBot to update authorized users' chatz.
+  * `chat.write` -- allow PluralzBot to auto-correct users' chatz.
 * Install the app to your test workspace to generate tokens.
 * Copy the "Bot Token" value into the gitignored file`src/env/secrets.yml`
   * `BOT_TOKEN: xoxb-...`